February 14, 2019

-According to a report released Thursday by the Centers for Disease Control and Prevention, the effectiveness of this year's vaccine is estimated at 47 percent, significantly higher than the 36 percent rate recorded during the 2017-2018 flu season, which claimed the lives of more than 250 people in Pennsylvania alone.
+According to a report released Thursday by the U.S. Centers for Disease Control and Prevention, the effectiveness of this year's vaccine is estimated at 47 percent, significantly higher than the 36 percent rate recorded during the 2017-2018 flu season, which claimed the lives of more than 250 people in Pennsylvania alone, TIME reported.

-The difference is partly because the dominant influenza virus last year, H3N2, was known to cause more serious illnesses and to be less responsive to vaccination than other strains.
-This year, H1N1 — which is more easily targeted by the flu shot — has been the dominant virus, leading to less-severe and fewer illnesses overall, according to TIME.
+The difference is partly because the dominant influenza virus last year, H3N2, is known to cause more serious illnesses and to be less responsive to vaccination than other strains.
+This year, H1N1 — which is more easily targeted by the flu shot — has been circulating most widely, leading to less-severe and fewer illnesses overall.

 RELATED READ: Does doubling up on flu shots provide more protection?

 Despite this more effective vaccine and less-severe flu season, the death toll is rising for the illness.
-The CDC estimates that the flu has infected up to 15.2 million Americans so far this season, causing as many as 7.2 million medical visits, 186,000 hospitalizations and 15,900 deaths, including 28 confirmed pediatric deaths, TIME reports.
+The CDC estimates that the flu has infected as many as 15 million Americans mid-way through this season, resulting in more than seven million medical visits, 186,000 hospitalizations and nearly 16,000 deaths, TIME reported.